-- Import both files into separate Audacity tracks one above the other
+- Use to import both files into separate Audacity tracks one above the other

 - Place the cursor at the end of the first track by clicking in it then pressing K

-You can press the green "Play" button to hear the result, and use thecommand to save it as an audio file.
+Press the green "Play" button to hear the result, and use thecommand to save it as an audio file.